-One domain where collaborations have emerged between sponsors and settlement organizations is in the domain of employment.
-For example, the website "helpingnewcomerswork.ca" was co-founded by Jim Shenkman and Helga Breier, is a digital hub to provide information and support to sponsors and volunteers to assist PSR to find employment.
+One domain where collaborations have emerged between sponsors and settlement organizations is for employment support.
+The website "helpingnewcomerswork.ca" was cofounded by Jim Shenkman and Helga Breier and is a digital hub to provide information and support to sponsors to assist sponsored refugees to find employment.
 This was a sponsor-led initiative in which the founders collaborated with Agincourt Community Services Association (ACSA), a non-profit, multi-service agency based in Scarborough, Ontario.